barunkumar04/barunkumar04/README.md

 I'm a adaptive and solution-oriented software engineer.
 Currently working at <strong><a href="https://www.morganstanley.com">Morgan Stanley</a></strong>.
 Previously worked with <a href="https://www.hcl.com">HCL</a>, <a href="https://www.oracle.com">Oracle</a> and <a href="https://www.suntecgroup.com">SunTec Business Solutions Pvt.
 Ltd.</a>

 I post graduated from <a href="https://www.cusat.ac.in">Cochin University</a> with MCA degree in 2021, with 7.85 CGPA.
-My professional journey started same year, I joined SunTec Business Solutions from college placement.
+I joined <a href="https://www.suntecgroup.com">SunTec Business Solutions Pvt.
+Ltd.</a> same year.

 ## 🛠️Tech Stack
 - 👩‍💻 Programming Languages, Framework and tools